311zzb/gitlet/gitlet-design.md

       Sanity test for checkout usage 1 (checkout a file to the latest commit).
    2. `public void checkoutCommitFileSanityTest()` Sanity test for checkout usage 2 (checkout a file to the given commit).
+   3. `public void checkoutBranchSanityTest()`
+      Sanity test for checkout usage 3 (checkout to a branch).
 10. `branch` command
     1. `public void branchSanityTest()` Sanity test for branch command.
 11. `rm-branch` command